constellation-daq/Constellation/docs/manual/tutorials/single_satellite.md

 {'msg': 'transition initialize is being initiated', 'payload': None}
 ```

-If the satellite has actually changed its state can be checked by retrieving the current state via:
+Whether the satellite has actually changed its state can be checked by retrieving the current state via:

 ```python
 In [2]: constellation.satellites[0].get_state()